 Croatian Personal Data Protection Agency in international bodies

-Council of Europe (Convention 108 for the Protection of Individuals with regard to Automatic Processing of Personal Data)
+Council of Europe (Convention 108 for the Protection of Individuals with regard to Automatic Processing of Personal Data) and Convention 108+

 Convention 108 for the Protection of Individuals with regard to Automatic Processing of Personal Data is the first internationally binding instrument, which protects an individual from possible misuses of his/her personal data in the process of data collecting and processing.
 The Convention also regulates cross-border transfers of personal data.

 The Convention 108 has been adopted by the Council of Europe in Strasbourg on January 28th, 1981.
 The Council of Europe has established the Consultative Committee of the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (T-PD).
 The Republic of Croatia is one of 40 members of the Council of Europe, which have signed and ratified the Convention 108.
 By being a full member with the right to vote Croatia takes an active part in the plennary meetings of the Consultative Committee (T-PD).
+In 2024, Anamarija Mladinić, Head of Sector for EU, International Cooperation and Legal Affairs, was elected as a Vice-Chair of the Committe of Convention 108.

 European Data Protection Board